How to care for your dinghy sails

 When sails are in use

 When your dinghy is in use, whether that be for racing or recreational usage, you should always do what you can to protect your sails.
-When the sails are in use and even when they're not, you should make sure they're not coming into contact with anything that can harm them, such as clevis pins, the shrouds and spreaders.
+It is best to avoid them coming into contact with anything that can harm them, such as clevis pins, the shrouds and spreaders.
+There are some points where contact is unavoidable, such as against the spreader while sailing downwind, so reinforcing patches in high wear areas are advised.

 Reduce flogging

 When sailing you should reduce the amount of time that sails flap around in the wind, this is known as flogging.
 Whilst it's a given that there will be some flapping in the wind, the sail will last longer when it retains its shape.
-Nowadays, most sails have a resin finish, this can lead to delamination and the cloth becoming weaker due to all of the flapping.
+Nowadays, most sails have a resin finish, and flogging can lead to delamination and the cloth becoming weaker.
 Not only this, but the sails may become more elasticated, making them less effective.
-If you have laminated sails, they also are not safe from flogging and should be kept out of the sun when not in use to avoid harmful UV rays.
-Keep all of this in mind when you next see them flogging.

 After sailing